laravel/docs/queues.md

 You may pass a comma-delimited list of queue connections to the `listen` command to set queue priorities:

-	php artisan queue:listen --queue=high,low
+	php artisan queue:listen --queue=high,default

-In this example, jobs on the `high` connection will always be processed before moving onto jobs from the `low` connection.
+In this example, jobs on the `high` connection will always be processed before moving onto jobs from the `default` connection.

 #### Specifying The Job Timeout Parameter